KxSystems/docs/docs/ml/automl/userguide/preproc.md

 4. Symbol data columns are encoded via either one-hot or frequency encoding.
 5. Constant columns are removed from the data.
 6. Nulls are replaced and an additional column is added to encode their original position
-7. Positive/negative infinities are replaced by the non infinitie max/min value of the column
+7. Positive/negative infinities are replaced by the non infinite max/min value of the column

 ### Applied models